Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

-As reviewed and discussed in the last subsection, cross-modal synthesis has great potential for reforming our traditional design process.
-Different from data synthesis in the ML domain, the synthesized new designs need not only to be visually realistic but also to meet certain engineering standards, user requirements, or market preferences.
-Although design instances are often represented in multiple data modes, most prior surrogate models for design evaluation only utilize unimodal data, limiting evaluation comprehensiveness and accuracy.
-Multi-modal prediction techniques reviewed in this subsection can help overcome this issue.
-For example, the MMML models proposed by Song et al.~\cite{Song2023ATTENTION-ENHANCEDEVALUATIONS} and Yuan et al.~\cite{Yuan2022LeveragingModel} attempted to address the challenging tasks of evaluating designs based on images and text descriptions.
-When compared with uni-modal schemes, both of their approaches bring a performance increase in design evaluation.
-Taking multi-modal design representations as input, classification models apply to categorical evaluations, such as if a generated design is valid or not, while regression models apply to the evaluation of real-valued attributes, such as drag coefficients of cars or flying ranges of drones.
-The input can be combinations of common design representations, such as textual description and sketch pairs for evaluating the novelty and usefulness of conceptual designs, shapes and tabular specification pairs for evaluating the performance of detailed designs, and image, tabular specification, and text description triplets for evaluating user preference and market popularity of products from e-commerce websites.
+Multi-modal prediction also facilitates automatic design synthesis.
+Synthesized designs must be visually realistic and comply with engineering standards, user needs, and market preferences.
+While designs are often multi-modal, most existing surrogate models used for design evaluation rely on unimodal data, limiting their accuracy and scope.
+However, multi-modal prediction techniques like those proposed by Song et al.~\cite{Song2023ATTENTION-ENHANCEDEVALUATIONS} and Yuan et al.~\cite{Yuan2022LeveragingModel} effectively evaluate designs using images and text descriptions, outperforming unimodal methods~\cite{10.1115/1.4056500}.
+Classification models handle categorical evaluations (e.g., design validity), and regression models deal with real-value attribute assessments (e.g., car drag coefficients, drone flying ranges).
+Inputs can range from text descriptions and sketches for conceptual designs, to shape and specification pairs for detailed designs, or image, specification, and text trios for evaluating user and market preferences on e-commerce sites.